-A cerebrospinal fluid leak or short CSF leak is often unrecognized.
-Patients are lying down because they suffer from a headache when upright.
-Cerebrospinal fluid is lost through a defect in the meninges.
+A cerebrospinal fluid leak or short CSF leak causes headaches in patients when they are in an upright position.
 Spontaneous recovery is common.
-However, if symptoms persist unchanged or worsen after 3–4 weeks and there is no lasting improvement after 2–3 blood patches, a special evaluation is needed.
-If this reveals the exact location of the leak, surgical occlusion should be performed, because otherwise the headache may progress to a chronic stage with increasing involvement of cranial nerves and vegetative symptoms.
-Treatment in the chronic stage is more difficult, but still possible.
-Timely diagnosis and treatment are very important.
+However, if symptoms persist unchanged after 3–4 weeks, a special evaluation is needed.
+If this reveals the exact location of the leak, surgical occlusion should be performed, because otherwise the headache may progress to a chronic stage.
+Timely diagnosis and therapy are therefore very important.

 A cerebrospinal fluid leak is not a new, but an increasingly frequently diagnosed condition.
 The most important symptom is orthostatic headache - that is, a headache that begins immediately after changing position to a more upright position (from lying to standing or from lying to sitting) and improves rapidly after lying down.
 Most often, CSF is lost through an unnoticed defect in the meninges of the spinal cord, the spinal dura.

 There are numerous English and German names and abbreviations for the disease.
 The official name is spontaneous intracranial hypotension (SIH).
 Other names are listed here:

 |Cerebrospinal fluid hypotension syndrome||Low-ICP syndrome||Spinal headache|